 - Financial support for drilling of exploration wells (40% for three boreholes) at the most promising geothermal prospects to assist developers secure finance for subsequent exploration or appraisal wells.

 - Providing information regarding geothermal prospects in the region.

 - Pre-application training workshops for developers.

-> Release of the official Geothermal Risk Mitigation Facility (GRMF) Webpage
+Official Geothermal Risk Mitigation Facility (GRMF) Webpage

-> For more information, read the Flyer describing the project, the press release announcing the Pre-application Information Workshop and the agenda of the Pre-application Information Workshop.
+Press release - Pre-application Information Workshop and the agenda of the Pre-application Information Workshop.

-> The Geothermal Risk Mitigation Facility – Announcement of Pre-application Information Workshop for the Second Application Round
+Press release - Pre-application Information Workshop for the Second Application Round

 Press release - Launch of the Third Application Round for the Geothermal Risk Mitigation Facility